jpabadir/pace-c/meeting-minutes/team-minutes/feb3rd-team-minutes.md

 - Is it okay for a mentor link to be forwarded (client question)
 - Do we have to make single use links (client question)
 - Can we make the link available to the public for now then if needed later make it restricted (client question)
+- will send prof an email about last weeks gitstats
 -

 ### Current Week Tasks: